Humans are.

 Let’s just hope that the con not turn into evil

-as the thing in his hand might be real and powerful
+as the thing in his hand might be powerful and real

 Villain taking pills